How To Sand Epoxy Resin

 Wet Sanding

 Wet sanding involves using water as a lubricant while sanding the resin.
 It helps prevent the resin from overheating and melting, which can be a concern when dry sanding.
+The water not only cools the surface but also clears away debris, allowing for smoother and more controlled sanding.

 Dry Sanding

-Micro-Mesh sanding involves using a specialized set of abrasive pads known as Micro-Mesh pads.
-These pads have a very fine grit and are designed to be gentle on the resin surface, making it ideal for achieving a high-gloss finish.
+Micro mesh sanding is a specialized set of abrasive pads known as Micro mesh pads.
+These pads have a very fine grit and are made to be gentle on the resin surface.
+Micro mesh sanding gradually refines the resin to a polished state without causing overheating or aggressive removal of material.

 4. grits of sandpaper & Sequence For Resin

-Coarse Grits (60-100)
+Coarse Grits (80-120)

 Medium Grits (120-220)